sarathsaroj/Pneumonia-Detection-from-Chest-X-Rays/README.md

 The code involves 2 parts:
 1. Load a pretrained ResNet34
 2. Replace the last layer of the network so that the output dimension matches the number of image classes (2).

+X-ray dataset can be downloaded from here: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia